 Reptile tail rot can progress in stages, and it’s important to understand each one in order to properly treat the condition.

-In the first stage of tail rot, your reptile may have signs of discoloration or the affected area can have tissue softening.
+In the first stage of tail rot, your reptile might have signs of discoloration or the affected area can have tissue softening.
 This is often accompanied by swelling and/or discharge or odor from the affected area.

 In the third stage of tail rot, the affected area will be significantly swollen and the tissue in the affected area will be significantly shrunken.
-The discoloration can be quite severe and the tissue may be very soft or even necrotic (dead).
+The discoloration can be quite severe and the tissue might be very soft or even necrotic (dead).

 In the fourth stage of tail rot, the affected area will have a large amount of discharge or odor, and will be severely swollen with necrotic tissue.
-At this stage, the reptile may have lost a significant portion of their tail.
+At this stage, the reptile might have lost a significant portion of their tail.